sgorgun/depth-first-search-task-python/README_short.md

 ## Overview

 The coding exercises cover the following practical problems:
-* Checking if a (v, u)-path exist in a directed graph
+* Checking if a (v, u)-path exists in a directed graph
 * Checking if an undirected connected graph is bipartite
 * Finding the length of the longest eligible path in a directed acyclic graph